-Each app is allocated only 1 app panel per detail view.
-Taking into consideration the 3 details views (Deal, People, and Organization), each app can have 3 different app panels altogether.
+Each app is allocated 1 app panel per detail view.
+Taking into consideration the 3 detail views (Deal, People, and Organization), each app can have 3 different app panels altogether.

 The app panel header has three icons next to the panel name: the reload button, collapse/expand button, and actions menu.

 Reload button - Enables the user to reload information that is pulled from your app.

 Collapse/expand button - Enables the user to collapse/expand the panel manually.